mikolmogorov/Ragout/docs/INSTALL.md

 Q: clang error: unknown argument: '-mno-fused-madd'

 A: This is a python/clang issue on Mac OS.
-To resolve it, update your Python 2.7 to the most recent version.
+To resolve it, update your Python to version 2.7.6+